intergiro/developer-portal/docs/merchant/customer-page.md

 ## Customer API key
-In order to create an Customer API key, an customer id and a private key is needed.
+In order to create a Customer API key, a customer id and a private key is needed.
 Depending on the private key used to create the customer keys, certain features may be explicitly disabled or enabled.

 Example request:
 ``` {1}